You Look So Fine: Remixes and alternate versions

-In 2002, British electronica group West London Deep sampled Manson's vocal from "You Look So Fine" on their white label "You're Taking Me Over".
+In 2002, British electronica group West London Deep sampled Manson's vocal from "You Look So Fine" on their white label record "You're Taking Me Over".
 Manson later refused clearance for the sample and the song's commercial release was canceled and withdrawn after remixes by Inner City, Problem Kids and Desyn Masiello & Leon Roberts had been circulated promotionally.
 West London Deep reworked the track without Manson's vocal and retitled it "Gonna Make You My Lover".

 In 2007, Fun Lovin' Criminals' remix was remastered and included on the Absolute Garbage bonus disc Garbage Mixes.